-The Company's 2023 Electric Integrated Resource Plan (IRP) validates and reinforces our aspirational clean electricity goal.
+The Company's 2025 Electric Integrated Resource Plan (IRP) further reinforces our aspirational clean electricity goal.
 The IRP processes are state mandated scenario analysis planning requirements of utility regulated assets that forecast customer load and energy prices, identify generation needs, and include analysis of known and potential environmental and climate change-related laws or regulations, including a social cost of carbon, among others.
 These scenario analyses forecast decades into the future, resulting in a Preferred Resource Strategy (PRS).
 The PRS is a reasonable low-cost plan balancing cost, reliability, and environmental goals and mandates.
-Avista's 2023 PRS includes the following near-term highlights in support of our aspirational clean electricity goal:
+Avista's 2025 PRS includes the following near-term highlights in support of our aspirational clean electricity goal:

-Avista's Electric Preferred Resource Strategy (PRS) Near-Term Highlights + 100 MW renewable energy from a new wind project online before 01/01/2026 - 222 MW coal generation from Colstrip Units 3 & 4 (Avista's only coal generating resource) exit 12/31/2025 1 + 11 MW renewable energy upgrade of our Kettle Falls biomass plant in 2026 + 6 MW renewable energy upgrade of our Post Falls hydroelectric plant in 2029 + 200 MW renewable energy from a new wind project in 2030 + 200 MW renewable energy from an additional new wind project in 2032 80% reduction of greenhouse gas emissions from 2021 levels by 2045
+Avista's Electric Preferred Resource Strategy (PRS) Near-Term Highlights - 222 MW coal generation from Colstrip Units 3 & 4 (Avista's only coal generating resource) exit 12/31/2025 + 200 MW of Northwest wind renewable energy generation in 2029 + 200 MW of Northwest wind renewable energy generation in 2030 + 100 MW of Montana wind renewable energy generation in 2031 + 100 MW of Northwest wind renewable energy generation in 2031 + 100 MW of Montana wind renewable energy generation in 2032 + 157 MW of Northwest wind renewable energy generation in 2033 82% reduction of greenhouse gas emissions by 2045 (from 5-year average level 2019-2023)

-In those jurisdictions in which we operate, there are numerous local initiatives, state and federal legislative and regulatory measures concerning climate change that directly impact Avista today2.
+In those jurisdictions in which we operate, there are numerous local initiatives, state and federal legislative and regulatory measures concerning climate change that directly impact Avista today.
 Specifically, the Washington State Legislature passed the Clean Energy Transformation Act (CETA) in 2019 requiring Washington electric utilities to:

-- Eliminate coal generation to Washington customers by the end of 2025 - Supply Washington customers with carbon neutral electricity by 2030 - Supply Washington customers with 100% carbon free electricity by 2045
+- Eliminate coal generation to Washington retail electrical customers by the end of 2025 - Supply Washington retail electrical customers with carbon neutral electricity by 2030 - Supply Washington retail electrical customers with 100% carbon free electricity by 2045